Deltares-research/urbanwb/docs/urbanwb_overview.rst

 which the sewer system capacity should be accordingly predefined in regard to local context.
 Sewer system consists of mixed sewer system (MSS) (i.e. combined sewer system) and storm water drainage system (SWDS) (i.e. storm drain part of separate sewer system).
 As we know, there are two phases for combined sewer system.
-During dry flow condition, all runoff is tranported to the waste water treatment plant (WWTP) for futher treatment, while during wet flow conidtion (large storms), the relief structure (CSO weir) allows major part of the combined stormwater and sewage to be discharged untreatedly to an adjacent water body.
+During dry flow condition, all runoff is tranported to the waste water treatment plant (WWTP) for futher treatment, while during wet flow condition (large storms), the relief structure (CSO weir) allows major part of the combined stormwater and sewage to be discharged untreatedly to an adjacent water body.
 So in phase one, combined sewer system collects runoff from paved areas and discharges it to waste water treatment plant (WWTP) which is limited by a predefined discharge capacity above which the sewer overflow through CSO weir to open water will occur.
-Given a heavier rainfall event, we enter phase two --- combine sewer overflow occurs, however if the discharge capacity from Combined sewer system to open water is still exceeded because of e.g. quite heavy rainfall, then sewer overflow onto the street will occur.
+Given a heavier rainfall event, we enter phase two --- combined sewer overflow occurs, however if the discharge capacity from Combined sewer system to open water is still exceeded because of e.g. quite heavy rainfall, then sewer overflow onto the street will occur.
 Different from combined sewer system (MSS), Storm water drainage system (SWDS) drains strom water directly to the open water and the discharge is limited by predefined discharge capacity